Italian cuisine: Early modern era

 Recipes include lesser cuts of meats such as tongue, head, and shoulder.
 The third volume has recipes for fish in Lent.
 These fish recipes are simple, including poaching, broiling, grilling, and frying after marination.

 Particular attention is given to seasons and places where fish should be caught.
 The final volume includes pies, tarts, fritters, and a recipe for a sweet Neapolitan pizza (not the current savoury version, as tomatoes had not yet been introduced to Italy).
 However, such items from the New World as corn (maize) and turkey are included.
-Eventually, through the Columbian exchange, Italian cuisine would also adopt not just tomatoes as a key flavour, but also beans, pumpkins, zucchini, and peppers, all of which came from the Americas during the last few hundred years.
+Eventually, through the Columbian exchange, Italian cuisine would also adopt not just tomatoes as a key flavour, but also beans, pumpkins, courgette, and peppers, all of which came from the Americas during the last few hundred years.